openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 Dont look at the text on them, thats then really up to the marketing guys.
 What I want to show is, that openSUSE is more as a distribution we have cool tools for creating software and some cool derivates too.
 I try to show some of cool feature that openSUSE have.
-So what u think?FigureÂ 3, â€œopenSUSE Coverart for the futureâ€</blockquote>
+So what u think?Figure 3, “openSUSE Coverart for the future”</blockquote>